 Paper based application forms can be found in the related documents section along with the Taxi and Private Hire Licensing Policy which contains more information on the application procedure.

 Paper based application forms and payment can be submitted through the post, or at the customer services desk in the Council Offices.
-If you need to complete a DBS application form these can be obtained from the customer services desk.
-Please see the DBS section below.

 The Disclosure Barring Service forms are all numbered, and East Cambridgeshire District Council can only process the forms it supplies.
 Due to this forms are not supplied to individuals, and any person wishing to obtain a DBS certificate through the Council must visit the Council with their supporting documentation.